Performance AC truck

 1. High Energy Costs

 Your air conditioning unit is bound to make some noise.
 But there’s a big difference between some normal humming and strange sounds.
-If you notice rattling or the system turning on and off frequently, it’s time to call a professional.
+If you notice rattling or the system turning on and off frequently, it’s time to call a professional AC repair technician.

 4. Weak Airflow